puppeteer/puppeteer/README.md

 ### Usage

+Puppeteer follows the latest [maintenance LTS](https://github.com/nodejs/Release#release-schedule) version of Node.

-Note: Puppeteer requires at least Node v6.4.0, but the examples below use async/await which is only supported in Node v7.6.0 or greater.
+Note: Prior to v1.18.1, Puppeteer required at least Node v6.4.0.
+All subsequent versions rely on Node 8.9.0+.
+All examples below use async/await which is only supported in Node v7.6.0 or greater.

 Puppeteer will be familiar to people using other browser testing frameworks.
 You create an instance of `Browser`, open pages, and then manipulate them with [Puppeteer's API](https://github.com/GoogleChrome/puppeteer/blob/v1.20.0/docs/api.md#).